Project-YXKJ/SilverStarSCS.Docs/source/function/safety-sensor.rst

      | 0 = Off;
      | 1 = On.

-.. option:: O 32
+.. option:: O32

    -Max  1
    -Min  0
    -Unit  --
    -Description
+     | Sensor polarity used for detect whether the machine has tilted:
      | 0 = Normal close;
      | 1 = Normal open.

-.. option:: O 28
+.. option:: O28

    -Max  1
    -Min  0
    -Unit  --
    -Description
-     | Optional features,whether to throw a warning when the eye guard isn't in the
+     | Optional features,whether to throw a warning when the eye guard isn't in the right place:
-       right place:
      | 0 = Off;
      | 1 = On.

-.. option:: O 29
+.. option:: O29

    -Max  1
    -Min  0